Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 He said that he hoped that the board would demonstrate that a model for fair governance of social media could exist outside government regulation, and that he was drawn to the idea of shaping a system for online expression that was still evolving.
 “This is a 10-year development toward what we hope will be the right answer.”

 The idea for an external oversight board was first floated by Facebook CEO Mark Zuckerberg in 2018.
 He said at the time that he did not believe it made sense for critical content decisions to be concentrated in the hands of one company.
+Zuckerberg has promised to abide by the board’s rulings, which the company called “binding decisions” in its blog post Thursday, but it is under no legal obligation to do so.

 Zuckerberg has said that he supports government regulation of the social media industry, which the Biden administration and other government are considering as they wrestle with companies that have enormous power to control the free expression of billions of people.

 Officials and policymakers all over the world who are seeking to design new frameworks for regulating the social media industry are watching the board closely.
 If it’s judged a success, it may lessen the calls for regulation.
 If it fails, the failure may hasten demands to create more stringent legal guardrails for content moderation in many countries.